The best TV shows to watch on Netflix

 — YOU (@YouNetflix) November 11, 2019

-Elizabeth Lail stars alongside Gossip Woman’s Penn Badgley on this psychological thriller a couple of stalker – and now’s the right time to catch season one, as season two is due shortly…
+Elizabeth Lail stars alongside Gossip Woman’s Penn Badgley on this psychological thriller a few stalker – and now’s the proper time to catch season one, as season two is due shortly…

 - When is You season two launched on Netflix?

-- You star Elizabeth Lail needed a special ending for Beck – as a result of she’s “tired” of TV reveals with feminine victims
+- You star Elizabeth Lail needed a unique ending for Beck – as a result of she’s “tired” of TV reveals with feminine victims

 The Politician

-Tony-winner Ben Platt stars as Payton Hobart, a wealthy pupil from Santa Barbara, California who’s identified because the tender age of seven that he desires to be President of the US.
+Tony-winner Ben Platt stars as Payton Hobart, a wealthy pupil from Santa Barbara, California who’s recognized for the reason that tender age of seven that he desires to be President of america.
 There’s just one impediment in his method: highschool.
 Watch on Netflix

 - Who’s within the solid of Netflix’s The Politician?

-- Ben Platt’s The Politician character was impressed by a Parkland faculty taking pictures survivor
+- Ben Platt’s The Politician character was impressed by a Parkland college capturing survivor

 After Life